Ans :

 }

 Here, rectangle is of square type finding area of rectangle.
-As we saw override property of square, we can not lost rectangle (base) class definition and we violate liknov principle of Derived class (Square) breaking the parent class (Rectangle) funtionality of caluculating the area.
+As we saw override property of square, we can not lost rectangle (base) class definition and we violate liskov principle of Derived class (Square) breaking the parent class (Rectangle) funtionality of caluculating the area.

 Solution of this is only to make protocol and confirm that.
 That means, we can conclude that violating Liskov’s Principle violates Open Close Principle as well.